Date

 16:00 – 17:30

-Discussion 5: Organising for AI: Skills, Structures and Teams
+Workshop 5: Organising for AI: Skills, Structures and Teams

 AI will transform every banking function, from advisory to claims processing to payments and fraud detection.
 Banks must rethink how to organise talent, structure teams and develop new capabilities.
 This session explores how development teams, business units and operations should work together to drive AI adoption across the organisation.